microsoft/vscode-wiki/Roadmap.md

 ### For extension authors
 * Investigate support for extensions that need to install additional tools on first run (e.g. .NET Core debugger, Go tools)
-* 🏃 Continue to improve and expand extension samples
+* :runner: Continue to improve and expand extension samples
 * Add recently installed or recently updated extensions to the Welcome page, with links to open the extension's README
 * Support extensions contributing an interactive playground
 * Formalize HTML Preview API